peterheesterman/jjparse/README.md

 Parsing will include tokenizing and analyzing.
 The resulting Abstract Syntax Tree (AST) will be used to format json.

+##
+ - There is a line counter that we can use to understand how the repo is changing, we want to get this count as low as possible with it still being easy to read

 ## Outstanding issues:
 General: